 Your friend, Carine

-- 1 cup All purpose white flour - unbleached, see note four other flours
+- 1 cup All-purpose Flour - unbleached, see note four other flours

 - Preheat oven to 180°C (375°F).
 Line a baking sheet with parchment paper.
 Set aside.

-- Stir halfway then add in vegan dark chocolate chips and knead the dough with your hands until it comes together and forms a cookie dough ball.
-If the dough is slightly too dry, this may happen if the oat flour is too fine, add an extra tablespoon of melted coconut oil (or plant based milk) to bring the dough together.
+- Stir halfway, add in vegan dark chocolate chips and knead the dough with your hands until it comes together and forms a cookie dough ball.
+If the dough is slightly too dry - this may happen if the oat flour is too fine - add an extra tablespoon of melted coconut oil (or plant-based milk) to bring the dough together.